 Depending on the work, Lupin is anywhere between an outright antihero and a modern day Robin Hood.

 In Castle of Cagliostro he’s a sort of Han Solo-esque scoundrel with a heart of gold.
-He’s still in to for himself, but he’s fundamentally decent enough to do the right thing in a crisis.
+He’s still in it for himself, but he’s fundamentally decent enough to do the right thing in a crisis.

 Zenigata’s main role is to try (and fail) to catch Lupin.
 Notably, this isn’t because Zenigata is a bumbling moron.
 He’s good.
 Lupin is just better.